Coral reef restoration: Marine-based

-Coral reefs are being restored through the use of ocean-based and land-based nurseries.
-Ocean-based nurseries involve growing coral fragments underwater, attaching them to steel structures and monitoring their growth for 6–12 months until they reach maturity.
-Once mature, the new polyp colonies can be transferred to damaged reefs.
-Land-based nurseries, on the other hand, grow coral fragments in laboratories or farms, which allows for faster processes like micro fragmenting.
-Since most corals grow only about an inch per year, faster-growing practices are important for the restoration of the reefs.
-Additionally, growing corals on land protect them from changing temperatures, predators, and other problems that can interfere with the restoration process.
-Additionally, with the help of the NOAA, over 40,000 coral reefs have been restored throughout the Caribbean region.
+Ocean-based nurseries involve growing coral fragments underwater, attaching them to structures and monitoring their growth until they reach maturity as new colonies.
+Once mature, the colonies can be transferred to damaged reefs.

-Fragmentation is a method used to divide a wild colony of coral into smaller fragments, and these smaller pieces are grown into additional coral colonies.
-These fragmented colonies are genetically identical to the host colony.
-Up to 75% of the host colony may be removed without negative effect on its growth rate.
-This allows researchers to move forward with restoration projects with minimal impact, if any at all, on the growth rate or survivorship of the original colony.
-Fragmentation practices are used in virtually every kind of coral restoration strategy used today.
-Several different methods of growing fragmented corals are outlined below.

-Fragmentation allows for about an 8x increase in productivity compared to that of the original donor coral.
-The amount of fragmentation done to the donor coral is determined based on the amount of space available for attachment.
-Although fragmentation has great potential, it should be avoided when risk for disease and storms are high as it increases the potential risks from these stressors.
-This strategy may not be optimal for certain species that are less adapted to fragmentation or have slower growth rates.
+Fragmentation allows for about an 8x increase in reproduction (colony growh) compared to that of the donor coral.
+The degree of fragmentation is based on the amount of space available for attachment.

+Fragmentation should be avoided when risk for disease and storms are high as it increases the risks from these stressors.
+This strategy may not be optimal for species that are less resilient to fragmentation or that have slower growth rates.

+No differences in growth rates have been document between fixed and line nurseries.
+However, a 2008 study reported that fixed structure nurseries had a 43% survival rate, while line nurseries had a 100% survival rate.

+Line nursery

 In vertical line nurseries, coral fragments are tied to a line suspended in the water.
 One end of the line is attached to a buoy while the other is anchored to the seafloor.
 The corals in this type of nursery are linked directly to the vertical line in the water column.